Dmitry-Abakumov/ecosolution/README.md

 Hello.
-Ecosolution is a web site with with a adaptive layout written using React.
+Ecosolution is a web site with a adaptive layout written using React.

 There are: